harmonify/movie-reservation-system/docs/design/user-service/authentication.md

 The service also generates a refresh token using random secure 32 bytes.
 The refresh token can be used to generate a new JWT when the current JWT expires.

-The refresh token will be hashed before storing it into the database.
+The refresh token will be hashed using SHA256 algorithm before storing it into the database.
 This ensures that the refresh token is secure even if the database is compromised.

+> For more information on SHA-256, see the [SHA-256](#sha-256) section.

 The service then returns the access token and access token validity duration in the response body, and sets the unhashed refresh token in the response header as a HTTPS only cookie.

-### Refresh token
+### Refreshing access token

 When the user's access token expires, the user can use the refresh token to generate a new access token.